bZxNetwork/bzx.network_website/collections/_posts/2020-10-16-governance-call-7.markdown

 intro: "On Friday, October 16th, we're hosting our next Community Call."
 ---

-W're excited to host our next community call that will happen on Friday, October 16th at 11am PST/2pm EST (18:00 UTC)
+We're excited to host our next community call that will happen on Friday, October 16th at 11am PST/2pm EST (18:00 UTC)

 ## Agenda for Community Call # 7: